Some people walk in the rain, others just get wet!

 Spring break in Hawaii

-Anyway, over the course of the week we visited Hanauma bay and went snorkelling (unfortunately this was one of the few days it rained so we didn't stay for long), hiked through a rain forest to a water fall (and got covered in mud), did a tour around the island and saw some of the sights (where I think we were the youngest there by about 15 years), indulged in some shopping (almost a little too much when it came to going home), hung out with some locals who invited us to join them on a night out in downtown (Senor Frogs anyone?), ate at a wonderful Japanese restaurant, visited Pearl Harbour, hired a car and spent a day driving to the other side of the island and back and spent a lot of time lying in the sun!
+Anyway, over the course of the week we spent our mornings waking up late, eating yoghurt for breakfast and lounging on the beach.
+During the afternoons we spent some time exploring.
+We visited Hanauma bay and went snorkelling which was beautiful!
+Unfortunately this was one of the few days it rained so we didn't stay for long but it was nice none the less.
+You can hire all the gear out from there and spend as long as you like in the water.
+We also hiked through a rain forest to a water fall and got covered in mud which was a lot a fun, did a tour around the island and saw some of the sights (where I think we were the youngest there by about 15 years), indulged in some shopping (almost a little too much when it came to going home - maybe one bag wasn't such a good idea??), hung out with some locals who invited us to join them on a night out in downtown (Senor Frogs anyone?), ate at a wonderful Japanese restaurant, visited Pearl Harbour, hired a car and spent a day driving to the other side of the island and back and spent a lot of time soaking up some much needed vitamin D from all the places mentioned above!

 Hanauma bay where we went snorkelling